In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 - It consumes more lubricating oil.

-- There are greater wear and tear of moving parts.
+- There is greater wear and tear of moving parts.

 Read Also: Connecting Rod: Parts, Types, Functions, and More